Palermo-Justice/palermo_justice_frontend/README.md

 1. Connect an Android device or use an emulator
 2. Run the app using `Run > Run 'app'`
 3. The app should install and launch automatically

-## Debugging
-- Use LogCat in Android Studio to view debug logs
-- The app uses extensive logging with tags like "GameController", "PhaseController", etc.
-- Firebase issues can be debugged through the Firebase Console

-## Contributing
-Contributions to the project are welcome.
-Please follow these steps:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request